 Estimating costs of candidate regulations is further complicated by the fact that it is sometimes difficult to know what the alternative would be.
 The alternative is sometimes referred to as the reference case.
-For example the EU emissions regulations for cars introduced in 1993.
-These regulations resulted in petrol cars having three-way catalytic converters - this technology was the only technology available to meet the new standards.
-Before these were introduced, less strict standards were also considered an option, and in that case, the so-called lean burn engine would have been an option.
+Take the EU emissions regulations of cars introduced in 1993 as an example.
+These regulations resulted in petrol cars having three way catalytic converters - this technology was the only technology available to meet the new standards.
+Before these were introduced, less strict standards were also considered to be an option, and in that case the so called lean burn engine would have been an option.
 That engine is more fuel efficient.
-An estimation of the costs of the new regulations therefore should not be based on a "stand still" assumption, but on the "most likely alternative" assumption, in this case probably the lean burn engine, with higher emissions but lower energy costs and CO_2 emissions as a result.
-Nevertheless, it is often difficult to be able to specify the reference case.
+An estimation of the costs of the new regulations therefore should not be based on a 'stand still' assumption, but on the 'most likely alternative' assumption, in this case probably the lean burn engine, with higher emissions but lower energy costs and CO_2 emissions as a result.
+But it is often difficult to be able to specify the reference case.